JuliaDynamics/ProcessBasedModelling.jl/docs/src/index.md

 does not throw any warnings as it obtained a process for ``y`` from the given default processes.

+!!! note "Default processes example"
+    The default process infrastructure of **PBM** is arguably its most powerful quality when it comes to building field-specific libraries.
+Its usefulness is illustrated in the derivative package [ConceptualClimateModels.jl](https://github.com/JuliaDynamics/ConceptualClimateModels.jl).

 ## Special handling of timescales

 In dynamical systems modelling the timescale associated with a process is a special parameter.
 That is why, if a timescale is given for either the [`TimeDerivative`](@ref) or [`ExpRelaxation`](@ref) processes, it is converted to a named `@parameter` by default: